 As a food additive, sodium benzoate is classified as a generally recognized as safe, or GRAS, substance.
 The Food and Drug Administration approves its use in foods, but has placed a limit on the concentration of sodium benzoate allowed in a particular food.
 As a medication, sodium benzoate can lower levels of ammonia in your blood if you have urea cycle disorder.
 Only use the medication with a prescription, and watch for potential side effects such as chest pain or confusion.

-Sodium benzoate may trigger or exacerbate symptoms or episodes of attention-deficit/hyperactivity disorder, or ADHD, according to the Mayo Clinic.
+Sodium benzoate may trigger or exacerbate symptoms or episodes of attention-deficit/hyperactivity disorder, or ADHD, according to the Mayo Clinic 1.
 The condition is most common in children but it can be present in adults as well, and affected individuals may be forgetful, have difficulty concentrating and following directions or display impulsiveness.
 It is difficult to determine the precise relationship between sodium benzoate and ADHD because additional food additives in the same foods as sodium benzoate may have similar effects.
 A common recommendation for ADHD is to emphasize fresh, unprocessed foods.

-Asthma causes narrowing and swelling of your airways so that breathing is difficult, and food additives, such as sodium benzoate, may lead to asthma attacks, according to the Mayo Clinic.
 If you have asthma, limit your intake of saturated fat, dairy products and processed foods with sulfites, artificial sweeteners or food colorings.
 Eat fresh fruits and vegetables and omega-3 fatty acids from fish or flaxseed, and your doctor may suggest breathing exercises to help prevent asthma attacks.